prmoreira23/prmoreira23.github.io/_posts/2018-06-12-data-structures-in-ruby.markdown

 # => 48.95
 {% endhighlight %}

-# Classes
-Object-Oriented Programming gives us the possibility to create customized data structures.
-In the example below, we can see a definition (blue print) of a person, from that definition it is possible to create instances of it.

-{% highlight ruby %}
-class Person
-  attr_accessor :name, :age
-  def initialize(name, age)
-    @name = name
-    @age = age
-  end
-end

-persons = []

-persons << Person.new("Pablo", 23);
-persons << Person.new("Patrick", 21);

-persons.first.name
-# => "Pablo"
-persons.first.age
-# => 23
-{% endhighlight %}

-By using classes we have a whole world of possibilities when it comes to develop data structures; we can build pretty much any type of struct and even create hybrid ones.

 Data structures are very important to manipulate and organize data.
 It makes it easier to abstract concepts from the real world.